laravel/docs/upgrade.md

 The `defer` boolean property on the service provider which is/was used to indicate if a provider is deferred [has been deprecated](https://github.com/laravel/framework/pull/27067).
 In order to mark the service provider as deferred it should implement the `Illuminate\Contracts\Support\DeferrableProvider` contract.

-#### Read-Only env Helper
+#### Read-Only `env` Helper

 **Likelihood Of Impact: Low**

-The `env` helper previously could retrieve values from env variables which were changed at runtime.
-The new behavior makes the `env` helper immutable and only allows it to retrieve values set before a request is processed.
-If you want to change values set through env variables you should try to capture them in a config file and change those instead.
+Previously, the `env` helper could retrieve values from environment variables which were changed at runtime.
+In Laravel 5.8, the `env` helper treats environment variables as immutable.
+If you would to change an environment variable at runtime, consider using a configuration value that can be retrieved using the `config` helper:

 Previous behavior: